 - Dumbbell Overhead Tricep Extension x 3–4 sets of 15–20 reps

-- Straight Bar Elevated Bicep Curl x 3-4 sets of AMRAP (as many reps as you can get)
+- Straight Bar Elevated Bicep Curl x 3–4 sets of AMRAP (as many reps as possible)

 - Straight Bar Tricep Pressdown x 3–4 sets of AMRAP